LORD OF THE RINGS poll (film version)

 Rewatched all of these in the past year with the kids.
 Some of the effects are definitely showing their age but there was nothing that distracted from the story.
 An amazing accomplishment.

-Cow_Art, Friday, 7 March 2025 15:26 (two months ago)
+Cow_Art, Friday, 7 March 2025 15:26 (one year ago)

 Iirc in that video I posted the claim was that they scanned all the FX separately in 4K for that most recent release, which in turn made the FX look faker.
 Reminds me of when "War of the Worlds" was released on DVD and people could really notice the wires.
 A lot of studios have been leaning hard on the digital noise reduction as well, applied to reduce grain and other alleged image imperfections but often overshooting and making the picture look *too* good (which is to say, not good).
 Reminds me of when they first used a digital scan to clean up Miles' "Kind of Blue" and the program reportedly thought the sound of brushes on the drums was static.

-Josh in Chicago, Friday, 7 March 2025 15:28 (two months ago)
+Josh in Chicago, Friday, 7 March 2025 15:28 (one year ago)

 I love the Galadriel transformation bit.
 A big part of it is just the simple and effective use of the audio, similarly deployed earlier in the film on Gandalf's "Do not take me for some conjurer of cheap tricks!" line.